Namide/extract-colors/readme.md

 Type: `String`
 Default: `null`

+**requestMode**
+_Only for Web Workers in browser: it's used to determine if cross-origin requests lead to valid responses, and which properties of the response are readable_
+Type: `String`
+Default: `cors`

 **saturationDistance**
 _Minimum saturation value between two colors otherwise the colors will be merged (from 0 to 1)_
 Type: `String`